canonical/kafka-k8s-operator/docs/how-to/h-integrate-alerts-dashboards.md

 # Integrate custom alerting rules and dashboards

 This guide shows you how to integrate an existing set of rules and/or dashboards to your Charmed Kafka and Charmed Zookeeper deployment to be consumed with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
-To do so, we will sync resources stored in a git repo to COS Lite.
+To do so, we will sync resources stored in a git repository to COS Lite.

 ## Prerequisites